-Here’s what we tend to gloss over: Resilience is a forced response to distress, not another nifty workplace skill.
-Instead of expecting resilience from workers, employers and society at large need to confront their own role in creating the very reasons of distress that demand resilience—inequality, discrimination, modern work’s productivity obsession.
+Here’s what we tend to gloss over: Resilience is a forced response to the distress, not another nifty workplace skill.
+Instead of expecting resilience from workers, employers, and society at large need to confront their own role in creating the very reasons for the distress that demands resilience—inequality, discrimination, and modern work’s productivity obsession.

-As one Twitter user said in response to my question: “The problem is not me or my resilience, the problem is extra labour and mismanagement.”
+As one Twitter user said in response to my question: “The problem is not me or my resilience, the problem is extra labor and mismanagement.”

 Rishikesha Krishnan, director of the Indian Institute of Management Bangalore, explains what happens when we don’t pause to ask ourselves, “resilience for whom?
 And at what cost?”

 During the pandemic, we as consumers have sheltered ourselves while expecting supplier companies to keep working for us—i.e. be resilient.
-Thousands of people have had to continue going to work in spite of the risks to keep the supply chains running.
+Thousands of people have had to continue going to work despite the risks to keep the supply chains running.
 The biggest challenge has of course been for medical professionals.

 “The costs of the pandemic have been distributed in a non-equitable manner for sure,” Krishnan said.
-“Organisational resilience has had human costs.”
+“Organizational resilience has had human costs.”